LYRICAL, INFINITE-GEOMETRY

 • Emptiness, nothingness, can be frightening or meaningless, because it does not reflect the presence of the Creator, who is “everywhere.”
 A bare surface can appear unfinished or lifeless to the eye—as if it lacks a soul.
 However, the aesthetics of patterns, the denser, infinite complex geometry, reveals completeness: it speaks to the soul.
 For some, this very “filled” surface is suffocating: they identify freedom with empty space.
 They feel the pattern as a constraint or an unnecessary complication that obscures the essence.
 In fact, the aesthetic stance of the middle way could be the savior, in which there is room for omission as well as condensed content.

 • A minimalist work, such as a wall object, is a self-contained, closed unit: its boundaries and texture can be observed by the recipient, that is, it is object-like.
 While the infinite-geometry pattern is not object-like, but part of an expansive network.
 It has no real boundaries.
-While in the former we look at one thing, in the latter one sees a connection, a process.
+While in the former we look at one thing, in the latter one sees an interconnectivity, a process.
 The more uplifting recipient experience here comes from the fact that the individual dissolves in this infinite fabric and does not feel isolated.

 • Minimalism is quite intellectual, you have to understand the concept, the art historical context, and perhaps discover the ideal proportions.
 The multifaceted, infinite geometry based on omission and condensation also builds on strong intellectual foundations.
 But it is not up to the observer to fully understand the patterns and the underlying historical relationships, but rather to let them be drawn into the structured, expandable spectacle with a kind eye.
 During the mental operations, they can experience cosmic scales.
 The geometrically based motif system is already transforming: the overall spectacle becomes lyrical, providing the soul with both homeliness and transcendent certainty.